kodecocodes/swift-style-guide/README.markdown

 #### Type Annotation for Empty Arrays and Dictionaries

-For empty arrays and dictionaries, use the type annotation.
-(For an array or dictionary assigned to a large, multi-line literal, use the type annotation.)
+For empty arrays and dictionaries, use type annotation.
+(For an array or dictionary assigned to a large, multi-line literal, use type annotation.)

 **Preferred:**
 ```swift